 We look for founders who really know their space, who can attract and retain a great team and who are capable of leading the journey for many years.
 We expect to see technical talent inside the tent, and founders to be working in the business full time.
 We like teams who are guided by a smart and experienced board, and are comfortable with Lance or Chris being on the board or not.

-Lance is on the board for 9 out of the 14 current investments.
+Lance is on the board for 11 of the 20 current investments.

 We look for reasonable valuations that make our decisions easy.
 We prioritise companies we have invested in already, when performance merits it.
 We do not charge any fees or demand any kickbacks, and strongly prefer not to invest in companies with these sorts of shareholders.
 We look for companies with simple shareholder registers and we seek to minimise your legal costs by keeping the deal simple.
 We strongly recommend that you retain a lawyer who understands founder-centric early stage investment.
 Ask us for a recommendation.

-Our current investments range from just under 5% to 29.5% of company ownership, and we aim to hold 10-18% after the first investment.
-Our average holding value of our investments is currently over $1,000,000 per company, and we have invested amounts between range between $100,000 and $3 million.
+Our current investments range from just under 2% to 31.3% of company ownership, and we aim to hold 10-18% after the first investment.
+Our average holding value of our investments is currently over $1.5 million per company, and we have invested amounts between range between $100,000 and $4.4 million.

 We prefer to lead investment rounds, but don’t always.